ankaAR/bestiario5e/_creatures/empyrean.md

 ### Actions

 ***Maul.*** Melee Weapon Attack: +17 al ataque, alcance 10 pies, un objetivo.
-Impacto: 31 (6d6 + 10) bludgeoning damage.
+Impacto: 31 (6d6 + 10) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 15 Constitution saving throw or be stunned until the end of the empyrean's next turn.

 ***Bolt.*** Ranged Spell Attack: +15 to hit, range 600 pies, un objetivo.
 Impacto: 24 (7d6) damage of one of the following types (empyrean's choice): acid, cold, fire, force, lightning, radiant, or thunder.